 What is persuasive copywriting?

-Copywriting is essentially writing content written with the purpose of to selling or promoting a product, a service.
-It is the unique ability to deliver works that get people to take some form of action.
+Copywriting is essentially writing content to sell or promote a product or service.
+It is the unique ability to deliver work that gets people to take some form of action.

 “Your website is an opportunity to establish your brand in the market.
 When people arrive to your site, they want to know what you do and what you stand for.”

-Copywriting is a science, and as mentioned before, can be learned.
-We will go through lots of information and tips in this e-book.
-However, the purpose of all the elements we discuss ultimately is for the copy to be read.
-If you have a great copy that nobody reads, then you have a problem.
-The first consideration is the hook, but that hook needs to be so engaging to keep the visitor reading, until bam, your pitch.
+Copywriting is a science and, as mentioned before, can be learned.
+This e-book contains lots of information and tips.
+However, the purpose of all the elements we discuss is for the copy to be read.
+If you have great copy that nobody reads, then you have a problem.
+The first consideration is the hook, but that hook needs to be engaging enough to keep the visitor reading until, bam, your pitch.

 The Copywriting Headspace